JoshuaTolhuis/WekaApiUrinaryBiomarkers/README.md

 Thema 9 - Java Weka Wrapper - Joshua Tolhuis - Version 1.0
 -----

 This repo contains the java wrapper to classify instances given by a user.
-It will classify what type of systemic scleroris someone has based on antibody data the user will give as input.
+It will classify what stage of pancreatic cancer someone has based on biomarker data the user will give as input.

 ## Dependencies